 1. The user can use the same password

-3. SAML 2.0 works even if you are outside your organizations network.
+3. SAML 2.0 works even if you are outside your organization's network.
 You can for example use your mobile phone to connect via SAML 2.0

 Implementing SAML 2.0 with Barium Live:

-For SAML 2.0 to work with Barium live you need to set up an Identity Provider (IDP) on your organizations ADFS server or equivalent server.
+For SAML 2.0 to work with Barium Live you need to set up an Identity Provider (IdP) on your organization's ADFS server or equivalent server.

-2. The customer then need to set up a URL to federationmetadata.xml.
+2. The customer then needs to set up a URL to federationmetadata.xml.
 The URL usually looks something like this https://adfs.customer.com/federationmetadata/2007-06/federationmetadata.xml (SAML 2.0 won't work if Barium doesn't have a URL to federationmetadata.xml.
 Just the file won't work)